How Long Does It Take To Replace A Roof?

 Wood shakes, often made from cedar, have a natural, rustic look.
 Installation generally takes 2 to 8 days due to the careful placement and additional sealing steps required.

 Known for their durability and elegant appearance, slate roofs last over 100 years.
 Installation usually spans 6 to 14 days because of the heavy tiles, which require careful handling and precise placement.
-Skilled labor is needed to ensure the roof supports the weight and achieves the desired look.
+At $10-$30 per square foot with a 75-200 year lifespan, skilled labor is needed to ensure the roof supports the weight and achieves the desired look.

 Durability and style characterize concrete tiles, with installation typically taking about 8 to 9 days.
 The extended time is due to the weight of the tiles and the need for precise alignment and secure fastening.
 Additional structural support may be needed, lengthening the overall project.